lpod/lpod-docs/level1-text-marks-and-indices.rst

 In order to retrieve the position of a bookmark relatively to the containing text, use the ``get_bookmark_position()`` method from the host element.

+Thanks to the generic ``set_attribute()`` and ``set_attributes()`` methods, the user can set or unset any arbitrary attribute later, without automatic compliance check.
+In addition, arbitrary attributes may be set at the creation time (without check) using an optional ``attributes`` parameter, whose content is a table of name/value pairs.

 A bookmark can be retrieved by its unique name using ``get_bookmark()``.
 The ODF element that contains the bookmark then can be obtained as the parent of